sjkywalker/ctf-remote-pwnable-setup/README.md

 ### Prerequisites

-You need the following packages pre-installed.
+You need the following package(s) pre-installed.
 ```bash
 xinetd
 ```